lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 I still anticipate building and comparing multiple ‘models’ of literary activity in the decade, but no longer conceive of this as a division shaped by my textual sources.
 Instead, I anticipate considering publisher-centric, reader-centric, and author-centric models, each examined at multiple scales of detail.

+### Felski: I want to avoid critique ###

+One line of thinking which attempts to sidestep critique is to consider the throughlines of Gothic fiction as providing nourishment for suffering [suffer like a heroine, performative vulnerability,